The Judges for the 2021 Awards are:

-- Damian McMeekin, Managing Director, CT Intelligence & Insigh
+- Damian McMeekin – Managing Director, CT Intelligence & Insight

-- Michael Walker, Senior Manager, Reserve Bank of Australia
+- Michael Walker – Senior Manager, Security Services, Facilities Management, Reserve Bank of Australia

 An independent panel chaired by an ASIAL representative will judge each nomination based on the criteria set out for each award category.
 Judges, all of whom have experience in security and or business, are required to assess each entry on its merits and act impartially and ethically.
 We take this process seriously, knowing the judges will be representing the OSPAs brand.